-Each dot in the chart below was a member of the Senate in 2014.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Johnson is shown as a purple triangle. (analysis methodology)
+Johnson is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 2014 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - S. 459 (113th): Minuteman Missile National Historic Site Boundary Modification Act

 - S. 3677 (112th): A bill to make a technical correction to the Flood Disaster Protection Act of 1973.